ibm-cloud-docs/EventStreams/enabling_mirroring.md

 When you are building a solution involving mirroring in {{site.data.keyword.messagehub}}, consider how your solution will deal with the following two scenarios:

 Data loss
 :  Mirroring is asynchronous.
-That is, messages must be successfully produced before being mirrored to the target cluster.
+That is, messages must be successfully produced to the source cluster before being mirrored to the target cluster.
 If a failure occurs on the source cluster before those messages are mirrored, applications will need to deal with the loss of those messages.

 At least once
 :  Message duplication can occur in the mirroring process.
 Consumer group offsets committed in the source cluster might not be converted to checkpoints in the target cluster.
 At failover, a consumer might need to reprocess messages already consumed and committed on the source cluster.